Crockpot Steak and Potatoes make the best meal idea. Steak bites and potatoes is the perfect combination and a family favorite.

 Instructions

-• Season the steak cubes with salt, black pepper, garlic powder, and onion powder.
+• Season 2 pounds sirloin steak (cut into 1 1/2-inch cubes) with 1 teaspoon salt, ½ teaspoon black pepper, ½ teaspoon garlic powder, and ½ teaspoon onion powder.

-• Heat the olive oil in a large skillet over medium-high heat.
-Add the seasoned steak cubes and cook until browned on all sides, about 5-7 minutes.
+• Heat 2 tablespoons olive oil in a large skillet over medium-high heat.
+Add the seasoned steak cubes and cook until browned on all sides, about 5–7 minutes.
 Transfer the browned steak to the crockpot.

-• In the same skillet, add the diced onion and cook until softened, about 3-4 minutes.
-Add the minced garlic and cook for an additional 30 seconds, until fragrant.
+• In the same skillet, add 1 large diced onion and cook until softened, about 3–4 minutes.
+Add 3 cloves minced garlic and cook for an additional 30 seconds, until fragrant.
 Transfer the onion and garlic to the crockpot.

-• Pour the beef broth and Worcestershire sauce into the crockpot.
-Add the dried thyme and stir to combine.
+• Pour 1 cup beef broth and 1 tablespoon Worcestershire sauce into the crockpot.
+Add 1 teaspoon dried thyme and stir to combine.

-• Arrange the halved baby potatoes around the steak in the crockpot.
+• Arrange 1 ½ pounds baby potatoes (halved) around the steak in the crockpot.

 • Cover the crockpot and cook on low for 6-8 hours, until the steak is tender and the potatoes are cooked through.